- Installing and updating

 - Next steps

-You can publish docs from an existing private documentation page or from the collection in the Postman app.
+You can publish docs from an existing private documentation page or from the collection in Postman.

 To publish from your collection's private documentation in the web browser, select a version and click Publish.

-To publish from the collection in the Postman app, select the collection in Collections, open the actions menu (...), and choose Publish Docs.
+To publish from the collection in Postman, select the collection in Collections, open the actions menu (...), and choose Publish Docs.

 Any confidential information in your environment, such as passwords and access tokens may become publicly visible when you publish your docs.
 Remove all sensitive information from the environment before you publish.